Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 An operation involving a device driver has been requested but the specified driver does not exist, or is not of the valid type (for example, the driver is a MSX-DOS or drive-based driver but a device-based driver is required).

-* Invalid device or LUN (.IDEVL, 0B5h)
+* Invalid device number (.IDEVN, 0B5h)

-An operation involving a device on a device-based driver has been requested but the specified device does not exist in the driver, or the specified logical unit does not exist in the specified device.
+An operation involving a device on a Nextor driver has been requested but the specified device does not exist in the driver.

 * Invalid partition number (.IPART, 0B4h)